We are entering an era of huge transformation.

 Chief Priest, Jigenji Temple

-He is only the second person in 1,300 years to complete the "Omine Thousand-Day Circumambulation Practice" which involves nine days of continually walking 48 kilometers for 16 hours each day without drinking, eating, sleeping or lying down, overcoming the harsh fate of having to commit 'hara-kiri' on the spot if he fails.
+He is the second person in 1300 years to complete the "Omine Thousand-Day Circumambulation Practice" which involves walking 48 kilometers (16 hours) a day continuously for 1000 days, and going without drinking, eating, sleeping or lying down for the next 9 days.
+He overcame the harsh fate of having to commit 'hara-kiri' on the spot if he failed.

 Professional Shogi Player